top of page

 • Mar 29

-• 3 min read
+• 4 min read

-In Greenland's capital, the incumbent mayor lost the popular vote but council members have the final say
+In Greenland's capital, the incumbent mayor lost the popular vote, but council members have the final say

-5 April 2025: Provisional results for Greenland’s country-wide municipal elections, held on 2 April 2025, indicate the centre-left Siumut will remain the largest party at local level.
+April 2025: Provisional results for Greenland’s country-wide municipal elections, held on 2 April 2025, indicate the centre-left Siumut will remain the largest party at the local level.
 But the centre-right Demokraatit party, which won the general election on 11 March, is the real winner.
 The party, which leads a national unity government, increased its share of the local vote by 18 percentage points from seven per cent in 2021 to 25 per cent.

 Percentage of votes for main parties, with previous results in brackets